-Polydora spp. reproduction has been thoroughly reviewed by Blake and Arnofsky (1999).
-Briefly, reproduction occurs when the male deposits sperm in a female’s burrow, and the female deposits egg capsules along the burrow wall, with each capsule containing dozens of eggs.
-Many species are capable of reproducing more than once during a season, and while species vary, one fecund female can produce hundreds of larval progeny (Blake 1969a; Blake and Arnofsky 1999).
-For instance, P. websteri females lay strings of approximately 10 capsules, each containing 50-55 eggs (Blake 1969a; Blake and Arnofsky 1999).
-Larvae hatch from eggs and emerge from their maternal burrow at the 3-chaetiger stage and are free-swimming until they settle onto a substrate (Orth 1971; Blake 1969a).
-Growth rate in the larval stage depends on ambient water temperature; thus, the time spent in the water column differs among species and across environmental conditions, and may last as long as 85 days (Blake and Woodwick 1971; Blake and Arnofsky 1999).
-This potential for a long pelagic larval duration, particularly in colder climates, may allow for long dispersal distances (Simon and Sato-Okoshi 2015).
-Additionally, in some instances, early hatched larvae can feed on underdeveloped eggs (“nurse eggs”), and complete development in the burrow (Haigler 1969).
-This could result in an individual host’s parasitic burden compounding over time due to high rates of autoinfection.
+Spionid reproduction has been thoroughly reviewed (Blake 2006; Blake & Arnofsky 1999).
+Briefly, reproduction occurs when the male deposits sperm in or near a female’s burrow, which females capture and hold in seminal receptacles until eggs are spawned (Blake 2006).
+The female deposits egg capsules along the burrow wall, with each capsule containing dozens of fertilized eggs.
+Many species are capable of reproducing more than once during a season, and while species vary, one fecund female can produce hundreds of larval progeny (Blake 1969a; Blake & Arnofsky 1999).
+For instance, P. websteri females lay strings of approximately 10 capsules, each containing 50–55 eggs (Blake 1969a; Blake & Arnofsky 1999).
+Larvae hatch from eggs and emerge from their maternal burrow at the 3-chaetiger stage and are free-swimming until they settle onto a substrate (Blake 1969a; Orth 1971).
+Growth rate in the larval stage depends on ambient water temperature; thus, the time spent in the water column differs among species and across environmental conditions, and may last as long as 85 days (Blake & Arnofsky 1999; Blake & Woodwick 1971).
+This potential for a long pelagic larval duration, particularly in cooler climates such as Washington State where spring temperatures typically average from 8–14°C, may allow for long dispersal distances (Graham & Bollens 2010; Moore et al. 2008; Simon & Sato-Okoshi 2015).
+Additionally, in some spionid species, including P. websteri, early hatched larvae can feed on underdeveloped eggs (“nurse eggs”) and remain in the burrow for a portion of their larval phase (Haigler 1969; Simon & Sato-Okoshi 2015).
+This can result in mud worm larvae being released at a much later stage.
+As mud worms colonize hosts during the larval phase, multiple modes of development and stages at release make it possible for larvae to be both locally sourced (e.g., autoinfection or from the same farm) or carried from distant wild or farmed shellfish.